BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.65625in;height:4.98958in" />

-If you talk to the girl in the left side near Tesla, she’ll offer your Pokémon massage packages.
-The cheapest is $1,500, the next is $3,500, and the last is $6,500, which comes with *3 Fresh Waters* and 3 *Revives!* Each sequentially increases your Pokémon’s happiness, though if you want to get it up quickly, I still recommend the friendship berries or Blue Moon Ice Creams.
+If you talk to the girl in the left side near Tesla, she’ll offer your Pokemon massage packages.
+The cheapest is $1,500, the next is $3,500, and the last is $6,500, which comes with *3 Fresh Waters* and 3 *Revives!* Each sequentially increases your Pokemon’s happiness, though if you want to get it up quickly, I still recommend the friendship berries or Blue Moon Ice Creams.